 A pristine white rocket stirs up the dusty terracotta surface of Mars, coming in for a smooth landing.
 A hatch opens, and two rovers make their way across the rugged orange-red terrain.
 There are no humans — at least, not yet.
 But this is one small step — or a short wheel roll — to a new world that could be our future home.

-I’m playing Surviving Mars, a 2018 survival strategy game from Tropico developers Haemimont Games and Paradox Interactive.
+While I’m taking a break from a bingo party with friends, I’m playing Surviving Mars, a 2018 survival strategy game from Tropico developers Haemimont Games and Paradox Interactive.
 The goal?
 Build the infrastructure to sustain human life on the red planet.

 “Humanity is in a weird situation right now — my smartphone has more computing power than NASA had when they sent people to the moon, but we’re using that to exchange pictures of cats and argue on Twitter,” said Bisser Dyankov, producer of Surviving Mars.